dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-12-12-co-creation-drives-psy-safety.md

 It's funny how by looking for ways to continuously shorten the feedback loop in order to minimize lead times (a very mechanistic driver) we arrive at a point with way more empathy and acceptance for others and ourselves.

 Effects of this?
-Results from Google's Project Aristotle research have the answer: [https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html]
+Results from [Google's Project Aristotle research](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) have the answer.

 Spoiler: Psychological Safety was identified as the most important driver of what makes a team high-performing.